Phillip Fulmer: 1994 season

 Going into the 1994 season, Fulmer's Vols were the preseason #13 team.
 The season started off with a 25–23 loss to UCLA, the first season-opening loss of Fulmer's head coaching career.
 The Vols got their first win, a 41–23 win over the #23 Georgia Bulldogs, in the next game.
 The Vols faced a tough task in the next game against #1 Florida and fell 31–0.
 The Vols' struggles continued in the next game, a 24–21 loss to Mississippi State to fall to 1–3 and unranked for the first time with Fulmer at the helm.
 However, despite the loss, Fulmer had a young Peyton Manning as his quarterback due to injuries of previous starters Jerry Colquitt and Todd Helton.
 The Vols won their next two games, a 10–9 victory over #17 Washington State and a 38–21 victory over Arkansas to get to 3–3 on the season.
 A rough 17–13 loss to #10 Alabama followed before a four-game winning streak, which included a 52–0 victory over Kentucky and a 65–0 victory over Vanderbilt to close out the season brought the Vols to a 7–4 record and a bowl game.
 The Vols faced off against #17 Virginia Tech in the Gator Bowl and defeated them 45–23.
 The Vols finished 8–4 and #22 in the AP Poll despite their rough start to the season.

 1995 season

 The Volunteers started the season with a #8 ranking, the highest to start a season under Fulmer to that point.
 The season started with back-to-back victories over East Carolina (27–7) and Georgia (30–27).
 The Vols suffered their first setback in a 62–37 defeat to #4 Florida.
-Fulmer lead the team to eight straight victories to close out the regular season.
+Fulmer led the team to eight straight victories to close out the regular season.
 In the winning streak was Fulmer's first victory over Alabama, a 41–14 win in Birmingham, Alabama.
 With a 10–1 record, the Vols played #4 Ohio State in the Citrus Bowl and defeated the Buckeyes by a score of 20–14.
 The Vols finished with an 11–1 record and #3 in the final AP Poll for their best finish with Fulmer to that point.